Espresso-Aficionados/website/recommendations/titan-grinders.md

 ### Conicals
 * HG1
    * Now offered by two companies, Weber Workshops and Craig Lyn.
 Used to be Lyn Weber.
 Well sorted examples are great, the value is good, and this can be upgraded to motor drive with a WUG2 kit.
 Runs the big 3 phase robur burr.
+* HG2 and Key
+   * Updated HG1 from Weber Workshops.
+Adds a gearbox or a motor setup to make life easier when grinding harder beans.
+Key includes some quality of life upgrades that may or may not work well.
+* WUG2 FAI and DAI
+   * In house conicals in the single and three phase robur size.
+Reports indicate they work well as should be expected.
 * Kafatek Monolith Conical
    * An excellent value pick for this list.
 Conical burrs, not the most available.
 Single phase Mazzer Robur burr.
 MC4 version has a prebreaking burr for better grind quality.
 RDT and WDT required, but static reduces after break in.
 A puffer is a must.

 ### Flat Burrs
  These grinders are available with a wide variety of burrs for espresso and filter.
 * Levercraft Ultra
     * Another excellent value grinder.
 Uses a stepper motor and separate controller.
 Size and shape of the control units are polarizing for some users.
 98mm burrs and offered in any SSP burr in that size, so HU, LU, Ultra Low, and Cast.
 RDT and WDT required.
 Can be used without a puffer since it can spin up crazy fast, but most users keep one anyway.
+Seems to be experiencing some protracted production issues.
 * Kafatek Monolith Flat
    * Probably the end of the value class.
 Burr options vary and can't be covered exhaustively here.
 74mm Mythos sized burr and has been delivered in OEM Mythos, SSP HU, Kafatek Shuriken MD (medium/dark), LM (light/medium), and SW (sweet, for lights).
 RDT and WDT absolutely required and a puffer is needed to clear the chamber.
 * Kafatek Monolith Flat Max